amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 ### 6. Shape

 After your 7 hours is up, your dough should look smooth and have both large and small bubbles on the surface.
-It should have risen about 30%.
+It should have risen at least by 30%.

 Lightly flour your counter and scrape your dough out of the bowl.
 Get a [bench knife](https://amzn.to/3Y3PE3w) or use your hands to perform a letter fold.